7 Best Online Tax Filing Services For Homeowners of 2024

 TaxACT: Best Tax Service For Access to Tax Experts

-These taxes get complex, quick!
+These taxes get complex quickly!

 TaxAct currently holds the record for being one of the most accurate online tax prep services on the net.

-Not only do customers have access to tax experts but those tax experts are certified CPAs or have IRS experience.
+Not only do customers have access to tax experts, but those tax experts are certified CPAs or have IRS experience.

-TaxACT has recently taken this feature to the next level by offering Xpert Full Service, which allows customers to get their taxes prepared and filed from start to finish by a CPA or certified tax expert, very much like the full service tiers of TurboTax but at a much more affordable price point.
+TaxACT has recently taken this feature to the next level by offering Xpert Full Service, which allows customers to get their taxes prepared and filed from start to finish by a CPA or certified tax expert, very much like the full-service tiers of TurboTax but at a much more affordable price point.

 Price